Construction Lien Laws

 California state laws contain very specific conditions for filing a construction lien.
 Using a mechanic’s lien against a customer’s property for non-payment can be an effective way to enforce contractual rights on a public or private construction project.

 However, many contractors do not understand all the steps that must be taken to file a proper lien.
 Mr. Andrews guides contractors and other construction professionals through the necessary requirements.
 Our goal is to ensure your lien results in payment for your work on a project.

 A third party vendor (contractor, materials supplier, etc.) provides the construction manager with a San Diego construction lien waiver which indicates receipt of payment and waives rights to

 Conditional Waiver and Release Upon Progress Payment – This waiver and release is for a progress payment (not final payment) and is effective only if you are actually paid.

-Unconditional Waiver and Release Upon Progress Payment – This waiver and release affirms you were paid for the work included in the progress payment invoice.
+Unconditional Waiver and Release Upon Progress Payment – This waiver and release affirm you were paid for the work included in the progress payment invoice.

 Conditional Waiver and Release Upon Final Payment – This waiver and release is in exchange for final payment and is only binding if you have been paid.

-Unconditional Waiver and Release Upon Final Payment – This waiver and release affirms you have been paid.
+Unconditional Waiver and Release Upon Final Payment – This waiver and release affirm you have been paid.
 California construction lien laws

 For more information regarding San Diego construction lien laws, waivers, and releases, Contact The Andrews Law Group online or call toll free at 858-452-5600 today to schedule a consultation.